lvaldenebro/breaking-bad-character-searcher-js/README.md

 ## Technologies

-This web page was made using HTML5, SaSS, plain JS, advanced DOM, localStorage and a petition to an API(https://breakingbadapi.com/api/) and the Adalab Web Starter Kit, who uses NodeJS, Gulp and JSON.
+This web page was made using HTML5, SaSS, plain JS, advanced DOM, localStorage and a request to an API(https://breakingbadapi.com/api/) and the Adalab Web Starter Kit, who uses NodeJS, Gulp and JSON.

 Please, take into account that all HTML, SaSS and JS files are divided in partials: